iambilalamri/design-pattern/src/readme.md

 ## Pattern Pont (Bridge)
 Le Pont est un patron de conception structurel qui permet de séparer une grosse classe ou un ensemble de classes connexes en deux hiérarchies — abstraction et implémentation — qui peuvent évoluer indépendamment l’une de l’autre.<br/>
-Autrement dit: Decouple an abstraction from its implementation so that the two can vary independently
+Autrement dit: Decouple (separate) an abstraction from its implementation so that the two can be modified independently

 ## Difference between Pont and Adapter
 The main difference between an adaptor and a bridge pattern, is that a bridge pattern serves to decouple an abstraction class from its implementation, and an adaptor pattern converts the interface between classes with less inheritance.